-- Serves as the liaison to other agencies in the federal government and external stakeholders on research issues relevant to global mental health.
+- Serves as the liaison to other agencies in the federal government and external domestic and international stakeholders on research issues relevant to global mental health.

 - Develops a multidisciplinary global mental health research workforce through capacity-building, research infrastructure development, and research mentoring for groups under-represented in the mental health research enterprise, particularly those in low- and middle-income countries.